jodal/comics/docs/deployment.rst

     1 * * * * comics-user python /path/to/comics/manage.py comics_getreleases -v0
     1 3 * * * comics-user python /path/to/comics/manage.py clear_expired_invitations -v0

-If you have installed *comics*' dependencies in a virtualenv instead of globally, the cronjob must also activate the virtualenv.
+If you have installed Comics' dependencies in a virtualenv instead of globally, the cronjob must also activate the virtualenv.
 This can be done by using the ``python`` interpreter from the virtualenv: